solstag/scaleupbrazil/captricity/README.md

 Do not include scanned forms in the repository as it wouldn't be appropriate to release them to the public.

+The JSON document which describes different possible paths through the survey (due, for example, to skip patterns), should be in

+~/.scaleupbrazil/template-ids.json

+The root directory for scanned survey forms, and where intermediate .jpg images will be created, is (probably a symlink)

+~/.scaleupbrazil/scanned-forms

+Datasets that get downloaded will be stored in the directory

+~/.scaleupbrazil/downloaded-data

+Information about the database to use should be in

+[TODO -- WORKING ON THIS]

 Software requirements
 ---------------------